 Brown v.
 Board and the Desegregation of Alexandria City Public Schools

-This year marks the 65th anniversary of the landmark Supreme Court decision in Brown v.
+2019 marked the 65th anniversary of the landmark Supreme Court decision in Brown v.
 Board of Education, in which the court unanimously ruled that racial segregation of children in public schools was unconstitutional.

 Although Alexandria neither led the charge to resist desegregation nor was the first to desegregate in Virginia, in many ways the story of the initial steps to desegregate has come to represent the intensity of the issues and the racial conflict that persisted long after desegregation.

 Many of us know the story of Remember the Titans.
 But the story of the desegregation of Alexandria City Public Schools is far more intense and darker than the glamorized and sanitized story presented by Disney.
 While ACPS and our community celebrate our diversity today, it took federal legislation, political unrest, violent protests, and changes in the composition of Alexandria’s School Board and City Council and a new superintendent to get to what at least looked like full integration — and even then it was not fully integrated in practice.
 It would be twenty years after Brown v.
 Board of Education before a full integration plan was in place in Alexandria and even now some of the issues the city faced at that time are still relevant today.